Mississippi College School of Law offers clinical experiences for law students:

-- Advanced Child Advocacy Clinic
+Advanced Child Advocacy Clinic

-- Veterans Legal Aid Clinic
+Veterans Legal Aid Clinic

-Why participate in a clinical experience?
 Working in one of the clinics allows a student to experience working with real-life clients, attorneys, judges and other legal professionals prior to graduation.
 Law students gain legal work experience for their resume.
 Clinical students participate in a courtroom experience in which they serve as the attorney or an officer of the court.
-The public is benefitted from the legal work performed by the law students.
+Students work under close supervision of MC faculty and practicing attorneys.
+Each clinic also includes a weekly substantive classroom component

 - Clinical courses are offered in the fall, spring and summer semesters.